FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 If you don’t have ultra-severe scars, you could get a ton of benefit from a chemical peel.

 Peels can even be done at home, and they can renew the skin’s surface and reduce the depth and noticeability of acne scars.
 Overall, you’ll want to look for a product that offers gentle chemical exfoliation with AHAs or BHAs.
-Our favorite for everyday use?
+What's our best acid for hyperpigmentation?
 Glycolic acid.

 This will both slough away dead scar cells and kick-start your body’s natural collagen production.